 It is spread through contact with the blood of an infected person.
 Men who are concerned they are at risk should consult their doctor or sexual health clinic.

 Hepatitis C can be treated and is curable in many cases.
 Find your local hepatitis C support service.

 Read more about hepatitis C.

-This bacterial infection can cause stinging when urinating or the feeling that you want to urinate but can't.
+This bacterial infection causes stinging when you pee, or the feeling that you want to pee but are unable to.
 It's passed on through anal, oral or vaginal sex with an infected person.

 Gonorrhoea is treated with antibiotics.